isnegi/PowerShell/README.md

 5. If your powershell throws PSSecurityException, Type "set-executionpolicy remotesigned" and hit enter.
 Now you should be able to run unknown scripts from your powershell terminal.
 6. Now you'll see your script running, and checking every IP in a loop.

+Note
+The Default Execution Policy is set to restricted, you can see it by typing "Get-ExecutionPolicy".
+You should type the following to make it go to unrestricted mode:
+  Set-ExecutionPolicy unrestricted

 ----end----